puto sikwate

 Argao and Dalaguete produce the best torta in Cebu.
 These two towns are approximately two hours by bus from Cebu City proper.
 Some supermarkets also sell commercially produced torta, but I still recommend that you buy the ones locally produced in these towns.

-Puto in Cebu is different from the common puto in other parts of the Philippines.
-Also referred to as puto maya, it is steamed sticky rice mixed with coconut milk.
-Cebu puto usually comes with sikwate, a hot chocolate drink made of tabliya (dried pulverised cacao seeds).
+Also referred to as puto maya, puto is steamed sticky rice mixed with coconut milk.
+Puto in Cebu is different from the common puto in other parts of the Philippines as it usually comes with sikwate, a hot chocolate drink made of tabliya (dried pulverised cacao seeds).

 Where to buy puto-sikwate in Cebu